 Here are most commonly asked questions about the short sale process:

-- QUESTION;I have decided to do a short sale.
-When should I stop paying my mortgage?
+- When should I stop paying my mortgage?

 If your credit isn’t bad, and you can afford to pay the mortgage, you may want to continue to pay, as any additional late payments reflect poorly on your credit.

 QUESTION; How does a short sale affect my credit?

 QUESTION; Do I need to contact my lender?

 - No, you do not have to contact your lender if you have hired a real estate agent and attorney

 Going Through Short Sale Process Alone

 QUESTION: What do I do with letters I receive in the mail from the lender—or an auction notice?

-If you do not, depending on where you are at in the process, there may not be enough time to submit all the paperwork and the auction will proceed as scheduled.
+If you do not, depending on where you are in the process, there may not be enough time to submit all the paperwork and the auction will proceed as scheduled.